Skip to content

 • Wear hearing protection

-• Gloves can be used for carrying and shifting steel.
+• Gloves can be used for carrying and handling steel.
 May be used when forging only on the non hammer hand as a glove on hammer hand can cause loss of grip on hammer or tools.
 Do not use synthetic or rubber gloves as they will melt and cause severe burning.
 Leather or cotton gloves are most suitable.

 • Footwear should be leather and fully enclosed.
 Safety boots/shoes are most suitable.